Adult Protective Services Neglect and Financial Exploitation

 The Suburban Cook Adult Fatality Review Team examines deaths associated with suspected abuse and or neglect of persons aged 18-59 with a disability and older adults 60+ years old residing in a domestic setting.

-The ADRC offers information to help older adults, caregivers and people with disabilities make decisions about care.
+The ADRN offers information to help older adults, caregivers and people with disabilities make decisions about care.

 Find Services in Your Neighborhood